TrueConf/Telegram-Bot-for-Control-TrueConf-Server/README.md

 When the bot is successfully launched, the terminal will display the message **Bot is running…**

-## Running the Bot on Cloud Services
+## Deploying the Bot on Cloud Services

 You can run your bot not only on a local machine but also in the cloud, which is convenient for continuous operation and accessibility from anywhere.
 For this